 - 1. Check to see if the shipment has been delivered to the right address. - 2.
 Check the carton externally for evidence of severe damage that indicates it may have been dropped crushed, etc. If the carton is damaged, it should be brought to the attention of the person making the delivery and noted on his delivery receipt.
 Should a container be so damaged that it could easily be determined that the contents are damaged, the vendor should be notified at once for proper disposition. - 3.
 Check the contents of the carton against the packing list and the receiver's copy of the purchase order.
 Any item appearing on the packing list that is not in the carton should be noted on the delivery receipt form in ink. - 4.
 Check the quality of the shipment against quality designated on the purchase order.
-If there is any doubt, notify the Procurement Services Department at once. - 5.
-If the items received are in good condition and the purchase order is complete, the requestor of the purchase order must log on to E-Procurement to receive his/her items.
+If there is any doubt, notify Procurement Services at once. - 5.
+If the items received are in good condition and the purchase order is complete, the requestor of the purchase order must log on to APECS to receive his/her items.

-Timeline for Bids & Board Approvals
+Timeline for Bid/RFP/RFO & Board Approval

-State law mandates that items over \$10,000 must be competively bid.
-Please allow Procurement Services three (3) weeks to process your bid.
+State law mandates that items over \$10,000 must be competitively bid.

+Bid.
+After specifications have been finalized with the SCS internal customer and the MWBE Office has provided a MWBE goal setting participation for the purchase (purchase amount of \$100,000 or more), please allow Procurement Services a minimum of two (2) weeks to process a bid.
 State law indicates that bids be advertised for a minimum of ten (10) days.
-Procurement will work with our internal customers to evaluate each bid as necessary.
+Procurement will work with SCS internal customers to evaluate each bid as necessary.